tlpackus/super-g-age-calculator/README.md

 ## Known Bugs

 * _This project has no user interface yet so "$ npm run build" will throw "2:8  error  'Age' is defined but never used".
 This is supposed to occur and the project can still be tested by running the $ npm test command in Terminal_
+* _If you happen to run into any bugs or issues please email them to my email below and I'll get them fixed as soon as possible_

 ## License